-On the day on which it's right to manage lapses, the Company shall prepare a liquidation report that meets the requirements of an annual report.
+On the day on which its right to manage lapses, the Company shall prepare a liquidation report that meets the requirements of an annual report.
 No later than three months after the date of liquidation of the Fund, the liquidation report shall be published in the Bundesanzeiger.
 While the Custodian Bank liquidates the Fund, it shall prepare a report annually, and on the date on which the liquidation is completed, that meets the requirements of an annual report.
 These reports are to be published in the Bundesanzeiger no later than three months after the reporting date.

-29.3.
+30.3.
 Transfer of the Fund

 The Company may transfer the management and disposal rights over the Fund to another investment management company.
 The transfer is subject to the prior approval of BaFin.
-The approved transfer shall be published in the Bundesanzeiger and in the annual report or the semi-annual report of the Fund.
-Investors will also be informed of the planned transfer by their Custodians via a durable medium, such as in hard copy or electronically.
-The point at which the transfer is effective is determined by the contractual agreement between the Company and the receiving investment management company.
-The transfer may not, however, take effect any earlier than three months after its publication in the Bundesanzeiger.
-All rights and obligations of the Company in relation to the Fund are then transferred to the receiving investment management company.
+The approved transfer shall be published in the Bundesanzeiger and in the Fund's annual or semi-annual report.
+Information on the planned transfer will also be provided to investors via their Custodian Bank using a durable medium, e.g. in hard copy or electronically.
+The time at which the transfer becomes effective shall be determined by contractual agreement between the Company and the investment management company to which the Fund is to be transferred.
+However, the transfer shall take effect no earlier than three months after its publication in the Bundesanzeiger.
+All rights and responsibilities of the Company in relation to the Fund shall then be transferred to the investment management company to which the Fund is to be transferred.

-29.4.
+30.4.
 Merger

 With the approval of BaFin, all assets of this Fund may be transferred to another existing Fund or a Fund newly created by the merger, which must meet the requirements of Directive 2009/65/EC (UCITS) and be launched in Germany or in another EU or EEA country.
-In addition, all the assets may be transferred to the sub-fund of a UCITS (jointstock investment company with variable capital).
+In addition, all the assets may be transferred to the sub-fund of a UCITS (joint-stock investment company with variable capital).
 Such sub-fund may be either an existing domestic sub-fund or a domestic sub-fund newly created by the merger.